JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 ## Initialise NPM {#webpack-intro-init-npm}

-With a simple application one can initialise NPM.
-This could be translated into the equivalent of starting a new project in R. This is done from the command line, _from the root of the directory_ that you want to use as project.
+With a simple application, one can initialise NPM.
+This could be translated into the equivalent of starting a new project in R. This is done from the command line, _from the root of the directory_ that you want to use as a project.

-Whereas in R we previously used the usethis package to create packages with `create_package` or projects with `create_project`, NPM does not create the initial empty directory where the project will be created, you have to create the directory first then initialise a new project.
+Whereas in R we previously used the usethis package to create packages with `create_package` or projects with `create_project`, NPM does not create the initial empty directory where the project will be created; you have to create the directory first then initialise a new project.

 An npm project can be initialised with the command `npm init`, which when run prompts the user with a few questions, such as the name of the project, the license to use, etc. These have little importance for what we do here but will matter if you decide to publish the package on NPM.
-One can also pass the "yes" flag to the function in order to skip those questions: `npm init -y`.
+One can also pass the "yes" flag to the function to skip those questions: `npm init -y`.

-This creates a `package.json` file which is loosely equivalent to the `DESCRIPTION` of an R package, it includes information on the dependencies of the project, the version of the project, and more.
+This creates a `package.json` file which is loosely equivalent to the `DESCRIPTION` of an R package; it includes information on the dependencies of the project, the version of the project, and more.

-We will revisit this file later in the chapter, at this stage just ensure you have run `npm init` (with or without the `-y` flag).
+We will revisit this file later in the chapter, at this stage ensure you have run `npm init` (with or without the `-y` flag).

 ## Installing NPM packages {#webpack-intro-install-pkgs}

-Unless the R programmer uses packages such as renv [@R-renv] or packrat [@R-packrat] then packages are installed globally on the machine, running `install.packages("dplyr")` installs a single version of dplyr across the entire machine.
+Unless the R programmer uses packages such as renv [@R-renv] or packrat [@R-packrat] then packages are installed globally on the machine, running `install.packages("dplyr")` installs a single version of dplyr across the entire device.
 Because CRAN is strict and its packages subsequently stable it tends not to be too much of an issue.
-Packages submitted to CRAN are checked for reverse dependencies (other packages that depend on it) to see if the submission could cause issues.
+Packages submitted to CRAN are checked for reverse dependencies (other packages that depend on it) to see if the submission could cause problems downstream.

-However, NPM does no such thing with packages that are submitted, therefore the developer has to be more careful about dependencies, particularly versioning as packages can dramatically change from one version to the next.
+However, NPM does no such thing with packages that are submitted.
+Therefore the developer has to be more careful about dependencies, particularly versioning as packages can dramatically change from one version to the next.
 Thus it makes sense that NPM out-of-the-box advocates and provides tools to encapsulate projects.
 It is _not recommended,_ to install NPM packages globally.
-NPM projects (directory where `npm init` was run) come bundled with the equivalent of renv/packrat.
+NPM projects (the directory where `npm init` was run) come bundled with the equivalent of renv/packrat.

 Installing Node packages also takes place at the command line with the `install` command followed by the name of the package to install, e.g.: `npm install nameOfPackage`.

-As mentioned it is rarely a good idea to install packages globally at the exception of very few packages such as command line applications used across the machine.
-As an example the [docsify-cli](https://docsify.js.org/) package for documentation generation can safely be installed globally as it is used at the command line in projects that don't necessarily use NPM.
+As mentioned, it is rarely a good idea to install packages globally at the exception of very few packages such as command-line applications used across the machine.
+As an example, the [docsify-cli](https://docsify.js.org/) package for documentation generation can safely be installed globally as it is used at the command line in projects that don't necessarily use NPM.
 This can be achieved with the `-g` flag that stands for "global:" `npm install docsify-cli -g`.

 There are two other scopes on which packages can be installed.
-NPM allows distinguishing between packages that are needed to develop the project and packages that are needed in the final product being build.
+NPM allows distinguishing between packages that are needed to develop the project and packages that are needed in the final product being built.

 R does not come with such convenience but could perhaps be useful, for instance throughout the book we used the usethis package to develop packages from setting it up to adding packages to the `DESCRIPTION` file, and more.
 Perhaps one would like to make this a "developer" dependency so that other developers that pull the package from Github have usethis installed and readily available.
 The advantage is that this dependency would not be included in the final product, that is, usethis is not required to use the package (only to develop it) and therefore is not installed by the user.

-As stated in the previous chapter file size matters in JavaScript, it is therefore important that dependencies that are used only for development are not included in the final JavaScript file.
+As stated in the previous chapter, file size matters in JavaScript; it is, therefore, crucial that dependencies that are used only for development are not included in the final JavaScript file.
 With NPM this can be done by using the `--save-dev` flag, e.g.: `npm install webpack --save-dev` to install webpack.
-This is incidentally how it will be eventually installed as it is needed to prepare the final product (minify, bundle, etc.) but is not required to run the bundled file(s).
+This is how it will be eventually installed as it is needed to prepare the final product (minify, bundle, etc.) but is not required to run the bundled file(s).

 Finally, there are the "true" dependencies, those that are needed in the output we're creating.
-For instance were we to rebuild the gio widget with NPM we could install it with `npm install giojs --save` because this dependency will be required in the output file we produce.
+For instance, were we to rebuild the gio widget using NPM we could install it with `npm install giojs --save` because this dependency will be required in the output file we produce.

-Before moving on to the next section let us install webpack and its command line interface as developer dependencies.
+Before moving on to the next section, let us install webpack and its command-line interface as developer dependencies.

 ```bash
 npm install webpack webpack-cli --save-dev